squishy-scsi/squishy/docs/mascot.md

 She is dual-licensed under the [BSD-3-Clause] and the Creative Commons [CC-BY-SA]

-The full text of the [BSD-3-Clause] can be found in the [LICENSE.software] file in the root of the repository
+The full text of the [BSD-3-Clause] can be found in the [LICENSE] file in the root of the repository

 The full text of the Creative Commons [CC-BY-SA] can be found in the [LICENSE.docs] file in the root of the repository